Ann Henderson – Principal

 “We understand that we care for some of the most vulnerable young people, and that you have placed your trust in us to take care of your most precious possession.
 I take that responsibility seriously, and try to ensure families and supporting professionals have confidence in our care of your precious little people.”

-April Boyd – Assistant Headteacher
+April Boyd – Head of School

 After completing her Primary Teaching degree at Edge Hill University in 2011 April began her teaching career at Underley Garden.
 April began teaching a KS3/4 class for 3 years before Underley Garden expanded to open their Primary provision, Holly Trees.
 With her Primary background, April developed the provision with the expectation it would enable primary children to access a broad and balanced curriculum which met their individual needs and allowed them to reach their full potential.
 “I am very proud of what Holly Trees has become and the exceptional work the staff do to ensure the children are not only progressing well but also enjoying their school experience.
 Holly Trees has been open for nearly three years and continues to thrive with happy children”.